-In the early years of the 20th Century, the nurserymen and seedsmen belonged to the same organisation or at least met together to discuss their overlapping interests.
-This group evolved in the 1940's to become the NSW Association of Nurserymen, to provide a professional body for growers and sellers of quality plants.
+In the early years of the 20th century, nurserymen and seedsmen belonged to the same organisation, or at least met together to discuss their overlapping interests.
+This group evolved in the 1940s to become the NSW Association of Nurserymen, to provide a professional body for growers and sellers of quality plants.
 On 18 January 1973, the Certificate of Incorporation was issued and the association became The NSW Association of Nurserymen Limited.
-Over the past 60+ years its activities have increased immeasurably and it has developed into an influential organisation looking after the interest of both people and businesses in the nursery & garden industry.
+Over the past 60+ years its activities have increased immeasurably and it has developed into an influential organisation looking after the interest of both people and businesses in the nursery and garden industry.

-- Growers and producers of plants who sell to other growers or producers, e.g. tissue culture, seed merchants, tubestock, plugs, tray;
+- Growers and producers of plants who sell to other growers or producers, e.g., tissue culture, seed merchants, tubestock, plugs, trays.